 - Client or Security Certification Audits –Audits are a time-consuming process for two main reasons – the length of the process itself (audit questionnaires, reporting, SOP and policy documents) – and the need for accuracy that requires double and triple checking relevant documentation.
 The manhours required in complying with audits can be daunting to small and medium sized firms who may not have the personnel or budget for these exercises.

-Mitigation: Having a centralized system that automates workflows and provides instant access to previous audits, cross-departmental actions, and automatically generated reports can significantly reduce the man power needed for audits as well as ensure accuracy.
+Mitigation: Having a centralized compliance management system that automates workflows and provides instant access to previous audits, cross-departmental actions, and automatically generated reports can significantly reduce the man power needed for audits as well as ensure accuracy.

 - Managing complaints -On an average, agencies receive disputes on 10% of their accounts, and complaints on another 5% of their accounts.
 Resolving a complaint can take several hours, especially if it spans multiple departments.
 It is estimated that Chief Compliance Officers spend 25% of the time on resolving complaints and disputes.